Moddable-OpenSource/moddable/documentation/base/base.md

 	import UUID from "uuid";

 > **Note**: Generating a truly unique UUID requires that the device running this function have a unique MAC address and the valid time.
-Neither of these is guaranteed on all micro-controllers.
+Neither of these is guaranteed on all microcontrollers.
 For production software release, check your device configuration.

 ### UUID()